sonic-net/sonic-swss/doc/hft-local-storage.md

 `2 * raw_block_bytes + 256 * (C + 1) + 8 MiB`; `C + 1` counts the writer's
 original in-memory columns, not the two Arrow fields.
 Admission checks both the application quota and `statvfs` available space plus the 512 MiB emergency reserve.
+On tmpfs (`statfs` type `0x01021994`), each reservation uses the minimum of filesystem available bytes and host `MemAvailable` from `/proc/meminfo`.
+Missing, unreadable, or invalid `MemAvailable` fails closed.
+Thus a minimum 64 MiB write reservation needs at least 576 MiB of both tmpfs space and host available memory; larger reservations need more.
+Non-tmpfs capture does not read `/proc/meminfo`.
 Encoded writes are capped to the reservation; allocation accounting is updated after writes.
 Capture can stop before the nominal quota is full.
-This application policy is not a filesystem-enforced quota against unrelated writers; the dedicated service-owned filesystem remains necessary.
+With the default 128 MiB quota and at least 64 MiB reserved per write, capture can stop well before the 100 MB rotation target, leaving a readable durable prefix in staging rather than a finalized file.
+The smaller static default reduces potential tmpfs consumption compared with 4 GB; it is not dynamically sized to available RAM and does not promise a particular capture duration.

+This application policy is not a filesystem-enforced quota against unrelated writers.
+A dedicated filesystem can isolate disk use but is not a memory safety guarantee.
+The host-memory check is only a point-in-time admission guard, not a memory reservation: concurrent allocations can race it.
+It does **not** inspect cgroup v1/v2 memory limits or usage.
+Operators must budget tmpfs, queued input, metadata, compression buffers, and all other process/container memory within their cgroup limits.
+Neither the quota nor host `MemAvailable` prevents cgroup OOM, abrupt host memory pressure, or all allocation failures.

-Quota exhaustion, `ENOSPC`, `EIO`, `EROFS`, write/fsync/publication failure, or a format/size-limit failure stops local output for the process and closes its receiver.
+Quota or tmpfs host-memory admission failure, `ENOSPC`, `EIO`, `EROFS`, write/fsync/publication failure, or a format/size-limit failure stops local output for the process and closes its receiver.
 Other recipients can continue through generic fanout, but accepted input may remain unpersisted; there is no complete-capture guarantee.
 The policy is